-While part of Minecraft’s appeal comes from the game’s simple, blocky look, there are a surprising number of ways that you can customize the way your games look.
+Part of Minecraft’s appeal comes from the game’s simple, blocky look.
+But, there are also a surprising number of ways that you can customize the way your games look, such as using Minecraft color codes.

 - How to Use Minecraft Color Codes